Cycls/docs/index.md

 ## Generative UI

 **Generative UIs** are an upgrade in UI development, mirroring the rise of generative AI.

-Generative UI is simply where AI designs or improves user interfaces, in contrast to the more traditional fixed, and manual approach done by UI designers.
-These AI generated UIs are constantly evolving to meet individual needs, enhancing personalization and usability.
+Generative UI is simply where AI designs or improves user interfaces, in contrast to the traditional manual approach by UI designers.
+AI generated UIs are constantly evolving to meet individual and contextual needs.

 ## Features
 With Sarya: